Jamie956/Jamie956.github.io/post/java.md

 - It is critically important that the unlock operation is enclosed in a finally clause.
 If the code in the critical section throws an exception, the lock must be unlocked.
 Otherwise, the other threads will be blocked forever.

 - Suppose one thread calls transfer and gets preempted before it is done.
 Suppose a second thread also calls transfer.
 The second thread cannot acquire the lock and is blocked in the call to the lock method.
-It is deactivated and must wait for the frst thread to fnish executing the transfer method.
-When the frst thread unlocks the lock, then the second thread can proceed
+It is deactivated and must wait for the first thread to fnish executing the transfer method.
+When the first thread unlocks the lock, then the second thread can proceed

 - Note that each Bank object has its own ReentrantLock object.
 If two threads try to access the same Bank object, then the lock serves to serialize the access.
 However, if two threads access different Bank objects, each thread acquires a different lock and neither thread is blocked.
 This is as it should be, because the threads cannot interfere with one another when they manipulate different Bank instances.